Skip to content

 • Custom - Add your own organization-specific destinations

 Each device running Bleep appears in the Devices page.
-Devices are registered on first license validation and tracked via heartbeat.
+Devices register on first license validation and are tracked via heartbeat.

-• View devices - See all connected endpoints, their OS, version, and last heartbeat
+• View devices - All connected endpoints, OS, version, last heartbeat

-• Seat tracking - See seat usage across all active devices vs. license limit
+• Seat tracking - Usage across all active devices vs. license limit

-• Instance binding - Each license is bound to its first instance; use rebind to transfer
+• Instance binding - License is bound to its first instance; use rebind to transfer

-• Revoke seat - Revoking a device seat immediately stops the proxy on that device and restores system settings
+• Revoke seat - Sends an unenroll command to the device and immediately revokes the seat.
+The device stops its proxy and restores system settings.

 • The admin server stops its local proxy